-Destination Q is a two-day, overnight retreat for undergraduate students engaged in lesbian, gay, bisexual, trans*, queer, questioning, intersex, asexual, and ally (LGBTQIA*) communities at Washington University to explore leadership and identity development.
+Destination Q is a two-day, overnight retreat for undergraduate students engaged in lesbian, gay, bisexual, transgender, queer, questioning, intersex, asexual, and ally (LGBTQIA*) communities at Washington University to explore leadership and identity development.

-- 4 meals provided – lunch, dinner, breakfast, lunch
+- Four meals provided – lunch, dinner, breakfast, lunch

 Coming together in community is formative for LGBTQIA* students and critical to their retention and success in college.
 Not only do students build connections and meet others who hold similar identities, they learn more about the diversity and different experiences within their community.
 Through community and small groups, social justice and leadership dialogue, story-sharing, and reflection, students learn about themselves, growing in self-awareness as leaders and community members and stewards.